sahib/misc/go-quiz/slides.md

 **What will this print?**

-1. `LEN 1` and just one run of the loop.
+1. `LEN 1` and one run of the loop.
-2. `LEN 4` and each byte of s.
+2. `LEN 3` and each byte of s.
-3. `LEN 4` and just one run of the loop.
+3. `LEN 4` and one run of the loop.

 [Playground Link](<https://go.dev/play/p/xSebkXAzRHY?v=goprev>)